 Club World Cabin On The A380

 On the A380 Club World takes 97 of the 469 seats and is spread across the main and upper decks.
-The upper deck Club World seats are in two smaller cabins situated around a central galley, whereas on the main deck they are all together in a single cabin.
+The upper deck Club World seats are in two smaller cabins situated around a central galley, whereas on the main deck, they are all together in a single cabin.
 The seats are arranged in the so-called “ying/yang” layout, where the seat next to you faces the opposite direction affording more privacy and space.
-I was in the main deck which has two seats by the window, 4 in the middle and another 2 by the far window.
-The layout means that the two inner seats on the middle row of 4 face the same way and the outer 2 seats face the opposite way.
-For couples or people travelling together these middle seats would be perfect but they would feel a little too intimate for strangers!
-I was in one of the outer of these 4 seats, in my opinion all the aisle seats are the ideal seats in Club World for solo travellers.
-If you like a window seat (which personally I don’t) then the window seat is fine but you would have to climb over the feet of the person next to you, whereas if you’re in an aisle there’s no one to disturb when you wish to walk around.
-The cabin environment is stylish and modern with the traditional BA colour scheme.
+I was in the main deck, which has two seats by the window, 4 in the middle, and another 2 by the far window.
+The layout means that the two inner seats on the middle row of 4 face the same way, and the outer 2 seats face the opposite way.
+For couples or people traveling together, these middle seats would be perfect, but they would feel a little too intimate for strangers!
+I was in one of the outer of these 4 seats.
+In my opinion, all the aisle seats are the ideal seats in Club World for solo travelers.
+If you like a window seat (which personally I don’t), then the window seat is fine, but you would have to climb over the feet of the person next to you, whereas if you’re in an aisle, there’s no one to disturb when you wish to walk around.
+The cabin environment is stylish and modern with the traditional BA color scheme.

-My favourite thing about flying Club World has got to be the seat.
-Spacious, comfortable with acres of leg room, a memory foam headrest, and most importantly, the chair converts into a 183cm (6ft) fully flat bed.
-This is billed as an environment for sleeping, relaxing and working and as such you are given a quilted blanket and a power supply is available for laptops and other electronic devices, as well as a USB socket.
-A laptop sized storage tray is available by your feet which is useful to keep your personal belongings at hand, as there is no seat pocket immediately in front of you as per the traditional setup.
-Privacy screens can be raised between the seats as soon as you are airborne which limits the slightly awkward view you have looking directly at each other!
-You are also supplied with a luxury amenity kit which includes Elemis skincare products and various travel accessories.
-One of the main drawbacks is the lack of Wi-Fi available on board, this is now an expected offering and is therefore noticeably absent and will hopefully be added in the future.
+My favorite thing about flying Club World has got to be the seat.
+Spacious, comfortable with acres of legroom, a memory foam headrest, and most importantly, the chair converts into a 183cm (6ft) fully flatbed.
+This is billed as an environment for sleeping, relaxing, and working, and as such, you are given a quilted blanket, and a power supply is available for laptops and other electronic devices, as well as a USB socket.
+A laptop-sized storage tray is available by your feet which is useful to keep your personal belongings at hand, as there is no seat pocket immediately in front of you as per the traditional setup.
+Privacy screens can be raised between the seats as soon as you are airborne, limiting the slightly awkward view you have looking directly at each other!
+You are also supplied with a luxury amenity kit that includes Elemis skincare products and various travel accessories.
+One of the main drawbacks is the lack of Wi-Fi available onboard.
+This is now an expected offering and is, therefore, noticeably absent and will hopefully be added in the future.

 What Is The Best Club World Seat On The A380?

-I do not like the layout of BA Club World (see seating plan) as i don’t like facing backwards on the plane and 50% of the Club World seats on the 777, A380, 747 and of course Dreamliner 787 face backwards.
-In fact, my favourite window seats all face backwards!
+I do not like the layout of BA Club World (see seating plan) as I don’t like facing backward on the plane and 50% of the Club World seats on the 777, A380, 747 and of course Dreamliner 787 face backward.
+In fact, my favorite window seats all face backward!

-The two upper deck cabins feel more intimate as compared to the larger cabin on lower deck (because they contain less seats), so choose an upper deck seat.
+The two upper deck cabins feel more intimate as compared to the larger cabin on the lower deck (because they contain fewer seats), so choose an upper deck seat.
 In addition, the upper deck is higher above the massive Rolls Royce engines and thus quieter.
-For solo travelers: the rear facing, window seats are more private and the ones you want to be seated in.
-In addition, the seats on the upper deck have a couple of side locker which is very useful for storing personal items.
-If you cannot secure a window seat, your next best choice is the middle seat in the 2-3-2 upper deck configuration as it has an extra storage compartment, though note you will have to step over the feet of the passengers either side unless you are in the rearmost row (in each cabin).
-The “honeymoon” centre seats on the lower deck, where you’re basically seated as close to the person next to you as you would be in economy, are great if you’re traveling with someone you want to be that close to, though it would be downright awkward when you end up next to a stranger in that configuration.
+For solo travelers: the rear-facing window seats are more private and the ones you want to be seated in.
+In addition, the seats on the upper deck have a couple of side lockers which is very useful for storing personal items.
+If you cannot secure a window seat, your next best choice is the middle seat in the 2-3-2 upper deck configuration, as it has an extra storage compartment.
+However, note you will have to step over the feet of the passengers on either side unless you are in the rearmost row (in each cabin).
+The “honeymoon” center seats on the lower deck, where you’re basically seated as close to the person next to you as you would be in economy, are great if you’re traveling with someone you want to be that close to, though it would be downright awkward when you end up next to a stranger in that configuration.